-The Wakefield Neglect toolkit will be considered in any cases of Neglect. https://www.wakefieldscp.org.uk/professionals-and-practitioners/neglect-strategy/
+The Wakefield Neglect toolkit will be considered in any cases of Neglect.
+Home page • Wakefield Safeguarding Children (wakefieldscp.org.uk)

-It is important to continually reassess concerns if there are no improvements.
+It is important to continually reassess concerns if there are no improvements and follow the escalation process if required.

 Dealing with Disclosures/ Allegations

 It takes a lot of courage for a child to disclose that they or their peers are being abused.
-There are many reasons why they may be blocked from telling including -they may feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault.
+There are many reasons why they may be blocked from telling including -they may think it is normal, feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault.

 If a pupil talks to a member of staff about any risks to their safety or wellbeing, the staff member will need to let the pupil know that they must pass the information on - staff are not allowed to keep secrets.
 The point at which they tell the pupil this is a matter for professional judgement.
 If they jump in immediately the pupil may think that they do not want to listen, if left until the very end of the conversation, the pupil may feel that they have been misled into revealing more than they would have otherwise.
+This message is revisited through assemblies and classrooms - linking to the Young People's charter.